2025–26 Southern Utah Thunderbirds men's basketball team

-The 2025–26 Southern Utah Thunderbirds men's basketball team represents Southern Utah University during the 2025–26 NCAA Division I men's basketball season.
-The Thunderbirds, led by third-year head coach Rob Jeter, will their home games at America First Event Center in Cedar City, Utah as members of the Western Athletic Conference (WAC).
+The 2025–26 Southern Utah Thunderbirds men's basketball team represented Southern Utah University during the 2025–26 NCAA Division I men's basketball season.
+The Thunderbirds, led by third-year head coach Rob Jeter, played their home games at America First Event Center in Cedar City, Utah as members of the Western Athletic Conference (WAC).

-This will be Southern Utah's final season as members of the WAC, as they will be joining the Big Sky Conference, effective July 1, 2026.
+This was Southern Utah's final season as members of the WAC, as they will be joining the Big Sky Conference, effective July 1, 2026.
+The Thunderbirds finished the regular season with a 10–21 overall and 6–12 conference record, before losing in the quarterfinal round of the WAC tournament to 4-seed UT Arlington.

 Previous season

 The Thunderbirds finished the 2024–25 season 12–19, 4–12 in WAC play, to finish in eighth place.
 They were defeated by Utah Tech in the first round of the WAC tournament.

 Preseason

 On October 28, 2025, the WAC released their preseason coaches poll.
 Southern Utah was picked to finish seventh (last) in the conference.